 - Overcrowding, as superior to the capacity of the place.

-- Adequate lighting
+- Adequate lighting.

-- Inadequate emergency safety, such as blocking of emergency exits
+- Inadequate emergency safety, such as blocking of emergency exits.

 Injuries in a nightclub may be caused by, but are not limited to, poorly maintained or negligent security facilities.
 When a person is injured during a visit to a nightclub, those who own the property are responsible for any accident that may occur, as well as the resulting bar and nightclub injury compensation claims.

 What Are Dram Shop Laws?

 The responsibility of dram shop is related to the body of law governing the responsibility of bars, restaurants, taverns, liquor stores and other commercial establishments serving alcoholic beverages.
 The core of dram shop laws institutes the responsibility of establishments that go from the sale of alcohol to minors, or visibly intoxicated persons or minors who subsequently cause death or injury to third parties as a result of auto accidents related to alcohol and other accidents.
 Dram shop laws help protect the general public from alcohol-related hazards.

 Comparative and Contributory Negligence

 There are two types of negligence that can be applied to a personal injury claim: comparative and contributory.
 Depending on the state you live in, your claim may follow a pure or modified version of these systems.

 If you are filing a personal injury claim in California, you should know that the state of California follows a pure comparative negligence system.
 A California personal injury lawyer can help you determine which negligence system your claim follows and how it may affect your compensation and the validity of the case.
 Whenever a claim is filed in the state, it will follow the system of pure comparative negligence, regardless of where the defendant is.

-Proving The Severity of The Negligence
+Proving the Severity of the Negligence

 The comparative negligence in a personal injury claim in California is based on demonstrating the level of guilt of all parties involved.
 After reviewing the evidence of the claim, a judge or a jury will assign this value, which is expressed in a percentage.

 For example, let’s say you were hit while driving your bicycle at night by a car that ignored a red light, and you had broken bones, and foot injuries.
 Statements from witnesses agree that the car blew the light, but you were wearing dark clothing, without adequate safety reflectors.

 The judge may find that you were at fault for 10% of your injuries, but the driver was at fault for 90% of them due to the red light and you are still entitled to get compensation.